Favorite Pumpkin Oatmeal Cookies.

 These flavorful and moist pumpkin oatmeal cookies are super soft without being cakey.
 Truly one of my favorite ways to enjoy the fall!

 Your weekly daily dose of pumpkin is here.
 And you might want to listen up.
 This recipe is one of the best.

 You’re aware of my cakey pumpkin cookie problem, right?
 It took me 12 tries to develop a soft (not cakey!) pumpkin chocolate chip cookie.
 And last month, I finally nailed it!
 Those soft-baked cookies have been a HUGE hit on my website so far.
 Try crumbling them over vanilla ice cream…

 I gave myself a new challenge over the past few weeks… to keep things exciting.

 I’m an oatmeal cookie kind of girl.
-My favorite cookie varieties all include oats: oatmeal raisin, oatmeal scotchies, oatmeal creme pies (see all my faves linked below the recipe!).
+My favorite cookie varieties all include oats: oatmeal raisin, oatmeal scotchies, oatmeal creme pies, I could go on and on.
 I’ve been craving a soft, slightly chewy pumpkin oatmeal cookie.
 Lots of texture without any of that cakey business.
 I baked a ton of different batches of pumpkin oatmeal cookies in 2 days, changing ingredients ever so slightly, and here is the winning recipe.

-These cookies are better than I ever expected.
+These pumpkin cookies are better than I ever expected.

-I brought the cookies to my friends Kristen and Seth before heading out to a double date sushi night.
+I brought them to my friends Kristen and Seth before heading out to a double date sushi night.
 They both couldn’t resist a taste before dinner.
 My friend Erin came over the next day and she too – couldn’t resist.
 She said they were the best cookies she’s ever eaten.
 I made another batch of the pumpkin oatmeal cookies to bring to my friend Marie when we visited her last weekend in Cleveland.
-She described them as “better than an oatmeal creme pie” and “ohhhhhhh I need another one.” 😉
+She described them as “better than an oatmeal creme pie” and “ohhhhhhh I need another one.”

 They’re dense like an oatmeal cookie should be, incredibly moist and soft-baked style without tasting like a cakey pumpkin muffin.